Come do the Crawl!

 Harrison is a project facilitator and a supporting artist.
-Giron and Zamorano trade-off as lead artist.
+Michael Giron and Zamorano trade-off as lead artist.
 Kastrick serves as the history consultant.
 Catalan is an advisor and liaison.

 This labor of love entails extensive community engagement and input for each mural.
 Multiple public meetings elicit information and ideas.
 The public can view the final sketch projected on a wall and can join community paint days.

 “We are connecting with a lot of people in each successive community we focus on,” Harrison said.
 “We’re happy how fast this connects with people and how much it matters to them.
 They come to the meetings and share their stories and memories.
 Everybody we talk to finds it meaningful to them.”

 He believes the community taking ownership of the murals explains why none have suffered graffiti.